 The functionality built into GoGold is going to save you time, too.
-The system includes options for your troop leader to virtually sign off on your prerequisites, like your completed Journeys or Silver Award, and for your project advisor to verify your proposal is ready for your council's review process.
+The system includes options for your troop leader to virtually sign off on your Gold Award prerequisite and for your project advisor to verify your proposal is ready for your council's review process.
 (We will tell you more about the role of a project advisor in Step 3.)

 Think of GoGold as an interactive, informative, and enormous filing cabinet up in the cloud-where every single Gold Award proposal and final report is proudly safeguarded and catalogued for all the Girl Scouts who are on this amazing journey.
-Plus, GoGold is the exclusive way your council can nominate a Gold Award Girl Scout for consideration to be selected as a National Gold Award Girl Scout.
-Learn more about how Going Gold could give you the opportunity for this national recognition.